osilander/203.311/Week4/Week4.md

 wget https://the_data_file_address_you_just_copied
 ```

-You should see a rapid animated arrown tracking the download.
+You should see a rapid animated arrow tracking the download.

 **Explanation**: `wget` is a program that is used to transfer data to or from a server on the command line.
 Thus, this command is simply using this program to find the file at the location indicated.